Yunlin County: Agriculture

 Farmlands accounts for around 68% of Yunlin County's area.
 Good weather and fertile lands allows various seasonal crops.
 Among the agricultural products are coffee, hard clams, horseshoe calms, Taiwan tilapia, shaddock, soy sauce, pickled cabbage, peanuts and sesame oil.

 Fishery

 Yunlin County boasts excellent fishing grounds along its coastline.
 There are several leading fishing ports, at Boziliao, Santiaolun, Taixi, Taizicun, and Jinhu.
 Several institutions were established in the county to help the development of the county's fishing industries: the Taixi Experimental Fishing Grounds, the Seawater Fish Farming Research Center, the Aquaculture Experimental Station, and the Agriculture Council.

 Livestock

 Livestock farming includes pigs, cows, chickens, geese and ducks.
 The county government has been aggressively helping the dairy farmers to upgrade their feeding techniques, and also set up modern meat-packing facilities.

 Tourism

 The county government plans to develop the tourism and recreational industries within the county, such as by establishing a holiday fish market at the Boziliao Fishing Port in the hopes of attracting more visitors.

-Food

-Beigang: Duck meat soup is the most famous breakfast in Begiang.